Trauma Center at Penn

 Facilities

-Penn Presbyterian Medical Center (PPMC) is home to the Pavilion for Advanced Care, a brand new, free standing hospital that houses our Level one trauma center.
+PENN Presbyterian Medical Center (PPMC) is home to the Pavilion for Advanced Care, a free-standing hospital tower that houses our Level one trauma center.
 With 5 oversized trauma bays, 2 dedicated CT scanners, new operating rooms, and a 20 bed Trauma Surgical Intensive Care Unit, our facility optimizes trauma care delivery.
 State of the Art video conferencing and telemedicine further allow for unique and expansive educational opportunities.

-*Note that HUP, PPMC, CHOP, and the PVAMC are all located in the University City section of Philadelphia and are in easy walking distance of each other.
+*Note that HUP, PPMC, and the PaVAMC are all located in the University City section of Philadelphia and are in easy walking distance of each other.

 Duration and Scope of Training

-2 year Trauma & Surgical Critical Care Fellowship (AAST ACS Fellowship)
+• 2-year Trauma & Surgical Critical Care (AKA ACS) Fellowship

-Year Two: a graduated trauma and acute care surgery experience where fellows progressively manage the service, the trauma bay, and the OR.
+o Year two: a graduated trauma and acute care surgery experience where fellows progressively manage the service, the trauma bay, and the OR.
 Part way through this year, fellows become “Fellows in Exception” where they are granted attending privileges.
 This experience allows fellows to hone their skills with autonomy while still fully supported as needed by the full faculty.
+This pathway is certified by the AAST as an Acute Care Surgery program.

-Year One: Rotations in general surgery to fulfill the American Board of Surgery’s general surgery training experience.
+o Year one: Rotations in general surgery to fulfill the American Board of Surgery’s general surgery training experience.
 Rotations include emergency general surgery, thoracic, transplant, vascular, and GI surgery to name a few.

-Year Two: the traditional critical care year as described above.
+o Year two: the traditional critical care year as described above.

-Year One: the traditional critical care year as described above.
+o Year one: the traditional critical care year as described above.

 Other Fellow Opportunities